 The highest concentration of sulforaphane can be obtained by eating foods that are rich in a sulforaphane precursor – a compound called glucoraphanin.
 Although Brussels sprouts, cabbage, watercress, and radishes all contain glucoraphanin, the real high-ringer in glucoraphanin content is broccoli – specifically, broccoli sprouts, which contain up to 100 times more of this vital precursor than mature broccoli.

 Sulforaphane targets cancer at the cellular and genetic level

 According to Dr. Rhonda Patrick, a biomedical scientist and expert on micronutrients and cancer, sulforaphane acts like a signaling molecule – activating dormant genes that produce chemopreventive enzymes.

-By activating a family of substances known as phase II detoxification enzymes, sulforaphane Increases the excretion of benzene – a proven carcinogen found in tobacco smoke and automobile exhaust – up to 61 percent.
+By activating a family of substances known as phase II detoxification enzymes, sulforaphane increases the excretion of benzene – a proven carcinogen found in tobacco smoke and automobile exhaust – by up to 61 percent.

 Cruciferous vegetables’ healing powers have been known for thousands of years

 Since ancient times, natural healers and herbalists have known of the beneficial and disease-fighting effects of cruciferous vegetables.
 Astonishingly, some even noted their ability to treat cancer – specifically, breast cancer.